-- columnspan: This option keeps the track of how many columns it will take to occupy widgets and by default, this is 1.
+- columnspan: This option keeps track of how many columns it will take to occupy widgets, and by default, this is 1.

-- ipadx and ipady: These two options are used for how many pixels on the interface to pad the widgets in horizontal and vertical respectively but it will be used in padding inside widgets border.
+- ipadx and ipady: These two options are used for how many pixels on the interface to pad the widgets in horizontal and vertical, respectively, but it will be used in padding inside the widgets border.

-- sticky: This option is used when a cell cannot fit in the widget which means when the cell is larger than widget then this option is used to know which sides and corners of the widgets the cell can stick to.
+- sticky: This option is used when a cell cannot fit in the widget, which means when the cell is larger than the widget, then this option is used to know which sides and corners of the widgets the cell can stick to.
 By default, widgets are always centered in the cell.
 Sticky uses similar to compass directions to stick the cells to the widgets like North, south, east, west and all the combination of these four.

 Examples of Tkinter Grid

-As we saw that grid is one of the modules or class of geometry manager that is available in Tkinter.
-There are geometry managers like “pack” this is also very good and powerful but it’s very difficult to understand and another geometry manager is “place” which gives us the complete control of positioning or placing each element.
-The grid manager is best known for its flexibility, easy to understand, easy to use and most importantly it has mix features which makes the grid manager powerful than any other geometry manager.
+As we saw, that grid is one of the modules or class of geometry manager that is available in Tkinter.
+There are geometry managers like “pack”, which is also very good and powerful, but it’s very difficult to understand, and another geometry manager is “place”, which gives us complete control of positioning or placing each element.
+The grid manager is best known for its flexibility, easy to understand, easy to use, and mix features, which makes the grid manager powerful than any other geometry manager.

 Now let us see a few examples to understand the grid geometry manager with the following code below:

-Explanation: In the above example, firstly we need to import Tkinter and then we need to declare parent cell as “tk” in which we want the grid layout of the widgets in row and column-wise.
-So in the above code we have taken column as the courses and each row is kept for each course to do this we have taken a list of programming languages as column and these are labeled as courses for each language row-wise.
+Explanation: In the above example, firstly, we need to import Tkinter and then we need to declare the parent cell as “tk”, in which we want the grid layout of the widgets in row and column-wise.
+So in the above code, we have taken a column as the courses and each row is kept for each course; to do this, we have taken a list of programming languages as a column, and these are labeled as courses for each language row-wise.
 Hence the grid manages to display it in a two-dimensional table.
-You can even modify the above code to look it more attractive by using ridges which means it looks like boxes are drawn for every row in relief as you can see in the output and you can also give some background color by using “big” and you can have the tabs in the sunken mode for relief.
+You can even modify the above code to look it more attractive by using ridges which means it looks like boxes are drawn for every row in relief as you can see in the output, and you can also give some background color by using “big”, and you can have the tabs in the sunken mode for relief.

-Explanation: In the above program, we have imported Tkinket and we have imported “*” which means all the methods or functions in the Tkinter can be imported.
-Then we are declaring the parent cell as “root” as this is a master widget in which other widgets are placed and we are calling the “Tk()” method from Tkinter which is used for creating the main window.
-At the end of the program, we write “root. mainloop” where mainloop() is a method from Tkinter again which is used to run your GUI application when it is ready it waits for the event to occur and then processes this event until the window is closed.
-In the above code, we have used a button widget to demonstrate all the options of the grid() class.
-So each option is displayed using this widget with their working or we can say how the options layout of grid works.
+Explanation: In the above program, we have imported Tkinket, and we have imported “*”, which means all the methods or functions in the Tkinter can be imported.
+Then we are declaring the parent cell as “root” as this is a master widget in which other widgets are placed, and we are calling the “Tk()” method from Tkinter, which is used for creating the main window.
+At the end of the program, we write “root. mainloop”, where mainloop() is a method from Tkinter again which is used to run your GUI application; when it is ready, it waits for the event to occur and then processes this event until the window is closed.
+In the above code, we have used a button widget to demonstrate all the grid() class options.
+So each option is displayed using this widget with their working, or we can say how the options layout of grid works.